brotatotes/bht-automation/bht gen 3/Acts/Chapter 17/Acts 17 32 bht.md

 # Acts 17:32 Commentary Help Text

 ## BHT:
-In this account, we witness a clear division among the listeners when Paul speaks about the Resurrection.
-Some mock his words, dismissing the concept of life after death as a fable or lie.
-However, there are others who express a willingness to hear Paul again, showing a curiosity to further explore this matter.
-Paul demonstrates prudence in his approach, avoiding needless offense, while boldly proclaiming the Gospel and the Resurrection.
-This rejection by the Greeks underscores the clash between their deeply ingrained beliefs and the profound truths of the Gospel.
+As Paul addressed the Greeks in Athens, he encountered mixed reactions to his message about the resurrection of the dead.
+While some openly mocked and rejected his words, others expressed curiosity and a willingness to hear more at a later time.
+The Greeks, deeply rooted in their own beliefs and philosophy, found the idea of resurrection absurd and incompatible with their worldview.
+Nevertheless, Paul's speech demonstrated both prudence in not needlessly offending his listeners and boldness in proclaiming the Gospel, despite facing ridicule and skepticism.

 ## Choicest Commentary Quotes:
 ### Henry Alford: